 Now it’s time to make the connection.
 Start with the PVC primer, which cleans and softens the plastic to allow for a stronger weld.
 Using the dauber attached to the can’s lid, apply a liberal coat of primer to the outside of the pipe ends and the inside of the new fitting.
 The primer is often purple so you can easily see your coverage.
 While the primer is still wet, follow up immediately with the PVC cement.
 Apply a smooth, even layer to the same surfaces.
 Quickly push the pipe into the fitting, giving it a quarter-turn as you do.
 This twisting motion helps spread the cement evenly and ensures a solid connection.

-Step 5: Join the New Fitting and Cure
+Step 5: Install the New Fitting and Let It Cure

 Once you’ve twisted the fitting into place, hold it firmly for about 30 seconds.
 The chemical reaction can sometimes cause the pipe to push back out of the fitting, so applying pressure is key to keeping it secure while the initial bond forms.
 After that, you need to let it cure.
 This is where patience pays off.
 The PVC cement needs time to fully harden and create a permanent, waterproof seal.
 Check the instructions on the cement can for specific cure times, as they can vary based on temperature and humidity.
 Don’t turn the water back on until the recommended time has passed.
 Rushing this final step will ruin all your hard work.